Richardinho/backbone-with-dependency-injection/README.md

 A Dependency Injection library for Javascript.

 ### introduction
-Dependency injection is a way of creating objects within a Javascript application that helps to make code cleaner, and facilitates testing by decoupling objects from the implementation of their dependencies.
+Dependency injection is a way of creating objects within a Javascript application. its advantages are that it helps to reduce object creation code boilerplate, making clode cleaner, and facilitates testing by decoupling objects from their implementation.

 I have written more generally on the subject of [dependency injection](http://blog.richardhunter.co.uk/index.php/9) on my blog.

-I have also created a small [demo app](https://richardinho.github.io/Diogenes) which uses DIogenes in a single page app along with BackboneJS, in order to show it working as part of an application.
+I have also created a small [demo app](https://richardinho.github.io/Diogenes) which uses DIogenes in order to show it working as part of an application.
 The code for this app is within the repository.

 ### Installation
 Use npm to pull package down from NPM.